alexvking/comp50_videosearch/README.md

 Files:
 Reverse Search Engine Files:
-* framediff.py - Calculates a RMSE difference for 2 PNG images
+* framediff.py - Frame difference module.
+Exports one function, frame_rmse, that returns the root-mean-square error between two NumPy RGB arrays.
-* chunkCompare.py - Calculates a close matching segment between a query video and a comparison video by calculating the mean RMSE score for a segment
+* chunk_compare.py - Video chunk comparison module.
+Exports one function, chunk_compare, that returns a list of matching sequences between the queried video and the specified database video.
-* producer.py - Creates chunks to call chunkCompare on
+* generate_jobs.py - Parallel database search module.
+Exports one function, server_entry, that when given a multiprocessing Queue will return a number of results for the client to expect to be added to the results queue.
+In effect, this allows the GUI to call the program with a query video path, watch for live additions to the results queue, and know when no more jobs will be added on.
 * timeConvert.py - Short module to convert between timestamps and second count
+* videoSearch.py - Wrapper module to call producer from the command line

 Web Application Files:
 * server.py - Code to set up server